HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 By the time you are ready to enter your first business transactions you will need to make a decision whether to use the cash or accrual method of accounting.
 The advantage of cash basis accounting is its simplicity for small businesses.
 Under this method, you record sales when you receive payment and record expenses when you write the checks.
 However, simplicity is not always better.
 Cash basis accounting also has significant disadvantages as well.
 Among them is the fact that net profit recognition can be extremely erratic due to the payment patterns of your customers and the timing of when you pay your expenses.
 Consequently, financial statements prepared using the cash basis of accounting can be distorted and misleading.

-Most users of financial information, including investors and bankers, want to see results reported using the accrual basis of accounting.
+Most users of financial information, including investors and bankers, would probably prefer to see results reported using the accrual basis of accounting.
 Under this method, revenue is recognize when earned, not when collected, and expenses are recognize when incurred, not when paid.
 This allows for matching of revenues against related expenses and provides a more accurate representation of operational results.
-It should be noted that if inventory is a material asset, your business is required to use the accrual basis of accounting.
+It should be noted that if inventory is a material asset, your business may be required to use the accrual basis of accounting.

 Basically, there are two broad choices here.
-You may wish to process your accounting internally by hiring a bookkeeper or doing it yourself.
+You may wish to process your accounting internally by hiring a bookkeeper or doing it yourself - assuming you have sufficient experience in this area.
 Your CPA can then focus of providing the higher accounting, tax and consulting related services.
 Doing the accounting in-house, however, does require a significant commitment to detail, skill and time involvement.

-A second option is to outsource the complete bookkeeping function.
-Many small businesses find this to be the option of choice simply because they can get accurate financial record-keeping at an affordable cost without having to buy expensive software or hire an internal bookkeeper and incur the related salary, benefits and training costs.
-For example, our firm provides a complete outsourcing service whereby we set up the company s records on our computer system and generate laser printed checks, invoices, statements, financial reports, etc. all customized to the specific needs of the business.
-This approach still provides the business owner with complete control over check signing and decision making without getting bogged down in paperwork.
+A second option might be to outsource the complete bookkeeping function.
+Many small businesses find this to be the option of choice simply because they can get accurate financial record-keeping at an affordable cost without having to hire an internal bookkeeper and incur the related salary, benefits and training costs.

 Using accounting software

-The most important aspect of computerizing your accounting function is selecting the right software package for your business followed by the proper setup and implementation of that package.
-No accounting software regardless of how expensive or sophisticated it is will solve the problem of poor accounting procedures.
-The software will simply allow your to generate inaccurate results faster.
+With affordably priced small business accounting software such as a QuickBooks, most small businesses will choose to go this route.
+As I've explained in other articles though, the most important aspect of computerizing your accounting function is selecting the right software package for your business followed by the proper setup and implementation of that package.
+But, no accounting software regardless of how expensive or sophisticated it is will solve the problem of poor accounting procedures, or the inexperience of the person using it .